elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/our_first_game.md

 end
 ```

-When we visit `http://0.0.0.0:4000/elm/game` in our browser, we'll be able to
+We'll be able to view the Elm game that we're creating when we visit
-see the Elm game that we're creating.
-But we still need to take a couple
+`http://0.0.0.0:4000/elm/game` in our browser, but we still need to take a
-more steps before this works properly.
+couple more steps before this will work.

 Let's update our `PageController` with a function that will render our new game
 page.
 In the `lib/platform/web/controllers` folder, update the